jsxstyle/jsxstyle/packages/jsxstyle/src/webpack-plugin/README.md

-# jsxstyle-webpack-plugin
+# jsxstyle/webpack-plugin

-`jsxstyle-webpack-plugin` is a webpack plugin that extracts [**static style props**](#what-are-static-style-props) from jsxstyle components into a separate CSS file.
+`jsxstyle/webpack-plugin` is a webpack plugin that extracts [**static style props**](#what-are-static-style-props) from jsxstyle components into a separate CSS file.

 Don’t know what jsxstyle is?
 Check out the [jsxstyle README][] for more information.

 ## Getting Started

-1. Import `jsxstyle-webpack-plugin` and add it to the `plugins` section of your webpack config.
+1. Import `jsxstyle/webpack-plugin` and add it to the `plugins` section of your webpack config.

-2. Add a new rule object with `jsxstyle-webpack-plugin`’s companion loader to your webpack config, _below_ any other JS loaders.
+2. Add a new rule object with `jsxstyle/webpack-plugin`’s companion loader to your webpack config, _below_ any other JS loaders.

-    > `jsxstyle-webpack-plugin` relies on untranspiled JSX to be present in order to extract styles.
-Since webpack loaders run from right to left and bottom to top, `jsxstyle-webpack-plugin` should be placed at the end of your list of JS loaders.
+    > `jsxstyle/webpack-plugin` relies on untranspiled JSX to be present in order to extract styles.
+Since webpack loaders run from right to left and bottom to top, `jsxstyle/webpack-plugin` should be placed at the end of your list of JS loaders.

 3. Ensure your webpack config contains a loader that handles `.css` files.